rawcache/riscvsim/README.md

 ## Features

-StudyRISC-V is built for interactive debugging rather than batch execution.
+StudyRISC-V is built for interactive debugging rather t4han batch execution.
 You can assemble source, step forward, step backward through recorded states, or run to completion while inspecting register changes, memory writes, and PC flow.
 The register file highlights what changed, the memory panel can follow key registers or jump to an explicit address, and the pseudo-C explainer translates the current instruction into a compact C-like expression as you move through the program.

 The assembler supports both instruction and data authoring in one source file. `.data`, `.word`, `.half`, `.byte`, `.ascii`, `.asciz`, `.string`, `.space`, `.align`, and the `la` pseudo are all supported, so array and string examples can be written naturally instead of being hand-built with stores.
 The effect log can be filtered by register, memory, or PC updates, permalink sharing restores a full program from the URL hash, light and dark mode are built in, and the whole simulator is local-first with no server round-trips or account requirements.